Semi-Truck Tire Blowouts: Danger on Our Highways

 While initially, a truck tire blowout may seem accidental, there are often responsible parties.

 Who May Be Responsible

 As you can see from the above, responsibility for a truck tire failure may be traced to the driver, truck driving company, a leasing company, mechanic or a tire manufacturer.
-At The Law Offices of Jacob Emrani, we specialize in semi truck accidents.
+At The Law Offices of Jacob Emrani, our personal injury attorneys in Los Angeles specialize in semi truck accidents.
 We will look at all aspects of your truck tire blowout or truck accident injury accident and determine the at-fault party or parties.
 Get the legal representation and justice you deserve.
 Contact The Law Offices of Jacob Emrani, your personal injury attorney, at 888.952.2952.
 One call and we handle it all.